IMPORTANT NOTE FOR HEALTHY PET CLINIC CLIENTS:

 The county clinics are limited to rabies vaccinations.
 You will need to go to a local vet or Pet Co.vaccination clinics on Erie Blvd. in Dewitt for your pet to receive Distemper vaccination.

-We are grateful to Assumption Church, Cornell veterinary students and staff, local veterinarians and our amazing volunteers for making the Clinics a success over the past five years.
+We are grateful to St. Lucy's Church, Assumption Church, Cornell veterinary students and staff, local veterinarians and our amazing volunteers for making the Clinics a success over a great five years.
 List of CNY veterinary practices.

 (Syracuse, New York) The Healthy Pet Clinics celebrated its 5th year in the fall of 2015 of serving animals in some of Syracuse's most impoverished neighborhoods.
 The Clinics began in the fall of 2011.
 They have offered low cost veterinary care to 3500 animals in our community.

 The Shamrock Animal Fund was one of the lead organizations in creating the Central New York Animal Welfare Coalition in 2010.
 The Healthy Pet Clinic concept was conceived during meetings of animal helping agencies.
 The leadership and guidance of the Cornell University Veterinary College Shelter Medicine program was instrumental in turning the Clinic idea into reality.

 The Clinics set up shop on Sunday afternoons.
 The fall clinics have found a home at St. Lucy's Church, 425 Gifford Street in Syracuse.
 The spring clinics had been held at St. Clare Theatre on the campus of Assumption Church, 812 North Salina Street in Syracuse, but due to a change in property management that site is no longer available.

 The Healthy Pet Clinics are administered exclusively by volunteers.
 They are funded by the cash donations made by the pet owners who patiently wait as long as two hours for their turn to get affordable care for their beloved pets.